 VHS-ATLAS YJ generally in second half of night and avoiding twilight.
-KH order OBs in evening with K observations starting within astronomical twilight.
+KH order in evening with K observations starting within astronomical twilight.
 HK order in morning twilight with K observations possible during astronomical twilight.

-VHS-DES KHJ in first half of night with K observations possible during evening astronomical twilight.
-JHK_s in last quarter of the night with K possible within dawn twilight.
+VHS-DES If all three bands as linked, the order could be KHJ in first half of night with K observations possible during evening astronomical twilight.
+JHKs in last quarter of the night with K within dawn twilight.

-VHS-GPS Normally within an OB we will observe tiles first in K and then the same group of tiles in J except that in final hour of night the order should be reversed to that science observations can be carried out in K during twilight.
+VHS-GPS Normally we will observe tiles first in K and then the same group of tiles in J except that in final hour of night the order should be reversed to that science observations can be carried out in K during twilight.

-2.2.3 Link between THIN and SEEING constraint
+2.2.3 THIN and SEEING constraint

 Since a prime science goal is to make the depth as uniform as possible we shall want to avoid observing in BOTH the worst permissible seeing AND in thin conditions so THIN will have a seeing limit of 1.2 whereas in general CLEAR will have seeing limit of 1.4.
-We could define pairs of OBs with either constraints where only one OB should be executed if PP2P does not support alternative conditions.
-We would also like to consider the option of globally increasing the integration time by 50% in THIN conditions.